erikaduan/introductory_maths/tutorials/linear_algebra-linear_systems.md

 + Solutions can be solved using a consistent mathematical approach.
 + Solutions have a geometric intuition.
-For example in 2D, solutions can be represented as two lines which never intersect, two lines which intersect once, or two lines superimposed on each other i.e. multiple ‘intersections’.
+For example in 2D, solutions can be represented as two lines which never intersect, two lines which intersect once, or two lines superimposed on each other i.e. infinite intersection points.

 ``` r
 # Plot inconsistent linear system in R -----------------------------------------